 This depends on the technical skills of you and/or your staff.
 Some permits are fairly simple.
 For those that are complex, outside help can be beneficial.
 Ohio EPA cannot make recommendations on specific consulting firms to use.
 If you belong to a business or trade association, they may be able to help you locate consulting resources.

 As a general rule, you should seek help from someone who specializes in the particular permitting area that you need assistance with (e.g., air permitting, air modeling, wastewater system design and installation).
 If you can get consulting help from someone with technical expertise in writing permits for operations similar to yours, this may also help save you time in getting permits.
+Ohio EPA’s fact sheet on environmental consultants also provides more information to help you make an informed decision.

 In 2006, Senate Bill 265 expanded Ohio Administrative Code (OAC) rule 3745-31-33 to identify activities that are permissible prior to obtaining an air permit-to-install.
 Under the previous version of this rule, you were allowed to clear a site of vegetation and old buildings, dig holes for building or equipment footers, but you could not pour concrete or perform other activities of a permanent nature.
 These activities were allowed for all types of air projects (from large to small sites).